quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Pacing

+This document does not specify a pacer, but it is RECOMMENDED that a sender pace sending of all data based on input from the congestion controller.
+For example, a pacer might distribute the congestion window over the SRTT when used with a window-based controller, and a pacer might simply use the rate estimate of a rate-based controller.

+An implementation should take care to architect its congestion controller to work well with a pacer.
+For instance, a pacer might wrap the congestion controller and control the availability of the congestion window, or a pacer might pace out packets handed to it by the congestion controller.

-It is RECOMMENDED that a sender pace sending of all data, distributing the congestion window over the SRTT.
-This document does not specify a pacer.
-As an example pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards) as a well-known and publicly available implementation of a flow pacer.
+As an example of a well-known and publicly available implementation of a flow pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards).

 ## Pseudocode